NRCHKB/NRCHKB.github.io/content/wiki/service/air-quality-sensor/index.md

 ### Full Featured Air Quality Sensor with real data

-This is an example of an Air Quality Sensor captures real-time date from a simple web service using a http-request:
+This is an example of an Air Quality Sensor captures real-time data from a simple web service using a http-request:

 ![Full Example](full_air_quality_example.png)

-There are a couple of public available websites providing real-time data to monitor pollution in public available areas.
+There are a couple of publicly available websites providing real-time data to monitor pollution in publicly available areas.
 The author of this Wiki has been chosen the service [luftdaten.info](https://luftdaten.info/en/home-en/) for the setup above, a service provided by the OK Lab Stuttgart.
 The OK Lab Stuttgart is part of the program _Code for Germany_ of the _Open Knowledge Foundation Germany_.
-The aim of the program is to promote developments in the areas of transparency, Open Data and Citizen Science.
+The program aims to promote developments in the areas of transparency, Open Data, and Citizen Science.

-As such the service is providing a web based [accessible network](https://deutschland.maps.sensor.community/#6/51.165/10.455) of Air Quality Sensors, distributed across Germany.
+As such the service is providing a web-based [accessible network](https://deutschland.maps.sensor.community/#6/51.165/10.455) of Air Quality Sensors, distributed across Germany.
 A few sensors are also located outside of Germany across Europe.

 This service is providing real-time values for PM 10 and PM 2.5 particulate density.
 A URL (e.g. `https://data.sensor.community/airrohr/v1/sensor/{{SENSOR_ID}}/`) can be called by a http request node in Node-RED to retrieve a parsed payload with sensor data, formed as an analyzed JSON-object.